opendocsg/slw-judgments-backfill/2018_SGHC_4/report.md

 **_My decision_**

-47     In _HSBC Institutional Trust Services (Singapore) Ltd (trustee of Starhill Global Real Estate Investment Trust) v Toshin Development Singapore Pte Ltd_ [2012] 4 SLR 738 (“ _Toshin_ ”), V K Rajah JA, delivering the judgment of the Court of Appeal, observed at [45] that “the concept of good faith is reducible to a core meaning”.
+47     In _HSBC Institutional Trust Services (Singapore) Ltd (trustee of Starhill Global Real Estate Investment Trust) v Toshin Development Singapore Pte Ltd_ <span class="citation">[2012] 4 SLR 738</span> (“ _Toshin_ ”), V K Rajah JA, delivering the judgment of the Court of Appeal, observed at [45] that “the concept of good faith is reducible to a core meaning”.
 Rajah JA expounded on that core meaning as follows:

  45 ...
 At its core, the concept of good faith encompasses the threshold subjective requirement of acting honestly , as well as the objective requirement of observing accepted commercial standards of fair dealing in the performance of the identified obligations. ...